yuanxu4/Strace-file-parser/README.md

 # Strace-file-parser
-A parser for the Strace file operation's parser
+A parser for the Strace file operation